Thank you! Your submission has been received!

 From ReFed; using 2023 data to show surplus food sources, the reasons for waste, and types of wasted food.

 Persistent inflation and high ingredient costs have led the value of food waste to outpace the increase in volume over the last few years, and price outlooks are not promising.
-New immigration policies could lead to labor shortages and tariff uncertainties to continued increases in food prices.
-With the right technology, dining directors can protect their budgets from this economic uncertainty by identifying how their team can make better use of existing resources – which hinges on greater visibility.
+New immigration policies could lead to labor shortages and tariff uncertainties are conributing to increases in food prices.
+With the right technology, dining directors can protect their budgets from this economic uncertainty by ensuring valuable resources don't go to waste.

-Do you know how much food is wasted in your kitchen?
+Do you know how much food gets thrown away in your kitchen?
 Let's discuss how we can build your path to better production together.

 Limited food waste tracking misses crucial production nuances

-Better forecasting can only occur with data that reflects what actually happened on the line; limiting analysis to only waste data ignores key changes between planned, prepared, and carryover.
+Better forecasting can only occur with data that reflects what occurred during service; limiting analysis to only waste data ignores key changes across planned, prepared, and carryover.

-To illustrate: on Monday, a sous chef prepares two fewer pounds of pork shoulder than he was supposed to, but that was actually for the best – there’s very little left at the end of the meal.
-Or, let’s say a cook was able to save and chill three pounds of grilled chicken breasts from lunch service to use in dinner’s salad bar, so now the dinner team needs to prepare less chicken.
-If a chef were to take that Monday’s planned quantities as truth, they’re basing next Monday’s plan off inaccurate information – resulting in waste.
+To illustrate: on Monday, a sous chef prepares two fewer pounds of pork shoulder than he was supposed to, but that was actually for the best—there’s very little left at the end of the meal.
+Or, let’s say a cook was able to save and chill three pounds of grilled chicken breasts from lunch service to use in dinner’s salad bar, so now the dinner team should prepare less chicken.
+If a chef were to take that Monday’s planned quantities as truth, they’re basing next Monday’s plan off inaccurate information, leading to waste.

 How Topanga’s StreamLine enables cost-saving clarity